Generic selectors

 This group was called the ‘Paninaro’ as they met at the Al Panino sandwich shop in Milan to show off their latest gear – typically by Stone Island, C.P.
 Company, Moncler and Levis.

-Stone Island captured the attention of travelling British fans during the 1980s, when English teams enjoyed a successful period in European competitions.
-On May 30, 1984, Liverpool played Roma in the Champions Clubs’ Cup at Rome’s Stadio Olympico, which saw Liverpool lift the trophy after a penalty shootout.
+Stone Island captured the attention of travelling British fans during the 1980s when English teams enjoyed a successful period in European competitions.
+On May 30, 1984, Liverpool played Roma in the Champions Clubs’ Cup at Rome’s Stadio Olympico, and Liverpool won the trophy after a penalty shootout.

 Former Everton player Derek Mountfield, who won the UEFA Cup Winners’ Cup in 1985, spoke to BBC Sport about the shift in fashion culture among English supporters.
 He said: “Fans would go to Europe and bring back clothes.”

 Quickly, the subcultural movement labelled the ‘terrace casuals’ became embedded within British football fan culture.
-Young fans and hooligan firms were inspired by the Italian fashion style and would wear Stone Island and other designer-branded clothes to games, instead of their traditional club colours.
-By the late 1980s and early 1990s, Stone Island had fully spread among the ‘casuals’ groups, leading to its increasing reputation as hooligan uniform.
+The Italian fashion style inspired young fans and hooligan firms, and they would wear Stone Island and other designer-branded clothes to games instead of their traditional club colours.
+By the late 1980s and early 1990s, Stone Island had fully spread among the ‘casuals’ groups, leading to its increasing reputation as a hooligan uniform.

 Firms in England consistently wore Stone Island jackets and coats to games, for example, the Birmingham City Zulu Firm.
 In fact, Stone Island became so synonymous with football hooliganism in the 1990s that some grounds and pubs started to ban ‘Stoney’ clothing due to its negative connotations at a time when hooliganism was a significant problem in English football.